MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Germany/gdpdu-filter-examples.md

 ms.service: dynamics-365-business-central
 ms.reviewer: bholtorf
 ---
-# GDPdU Filter Examples in the German Version
+# GoBD Filter Examples in the German Version

-The following topic provides examples of how you can use and combine different filter types when you set up your GPDdU exports.
+The following topic provides examples of how you can use and combine different filter types when you set up your GoBD exports.
 By setting filters appropriately, you can improve performance.

 The following examples use the G/L Entry and Cust.
 Ledger Entry tables for data.
 They assume that you have specified the following date in the **Export Business Data** batch job.